 - When sweet potatoes are cooked and cool enough to handle, cut them in half.
 Scoop out most of the flesh.

-- Combine the sweet potato flesh with the chipotle peppers, soft cheese, yogurt and salt.
-When well-mixed, stir in the black beans, roasted corn, sautéed onions and cilantro.
+- Combine the sweet potato flesh with the chipotle peppers, cream cheese, yogurt and salt.
+When well-mixed, stir in the roasted corn and bean mix, sautéed onions, and cilantro.

-- Fill the skins with the vegetable mix and top with 1 tablespoon of the cheese.
-Broil until cheese is melted and lightly browned.
+- Fill each skin with vegetable mix and top each with 1 tablespoon of cheese.
+Broil until cheese is melted and lightly browned (2-3 minutes).